Strategies for Implementing a Cybersecurity Risk Management Framework

 c.
 Incident Response Plan: Create and update a plan regularly to mitigate and respond rapidly to intrusions or assaults.

 d.
-Continuous Monitoring: Put procedures and technologies in place to quickly identify, evaluate, and address cybersecurity issues.
+Continuous Monitoring: Put procedures and technologies such as website monitoring tools in place to quickly identify, evaluate, and address cybersecurity issues.

 e.
 Training and Awareness: To lower human error, regularly train staff members on cybersecurity best practices and new threats.